bunoza/Weather-Bunoza/README.md

 ### Learning and next steps

-**Altough this app works, I have learned that I should use Kotlin, Koin, MVVM architecture and dependency injection, which is currently my primary learning objective.**
+**Although this app works, I have learned that I should use Kotlin, Koin, MVVM architecture and dependency injection, which is currently my primary learning objective.**

 ### Implemented